Ethics

 - encourage excessive consumption of, reliance upon or addiction to: alcohol; food; non- prescription medication; gambling;

-- promote alcohol to those below the legal age limit defined in each territory / country / state
+- promote alcohol to those below the legal age limit defined in each territory / country or jurisdiction;

-- support an organization which is actively selling arms to governments or other parties where a military or civil conflict exists that contravenes UN resolutions and / or sanctions.
+- support an organisation which is actively selling arms to governments or other parties where a military or civil conflict exists that contravenes UN resolutions.

-We will judge every prospective client on an individual basis and will not accept a contract or fees from an organization that is obviously reliant on any of the activities outlined.
-If a client’s operations are not covered by this scope, but we remain concerned that its activities may compromise our own ethical position, it will be referred to our Global Ethical Policy Group for review and decision.
+We will judge every prospective client on an individual basis and will not accept a contract or fees from an organisation that is obviously reliant on any of the activities outlined above.
+If a client’s operations are not covered by this scope, but we remain concerned that its activities may compromise our own ethical position, it will be referred to the Global Ethical Policy Group.

 Clients – labour standards